Subscribe to the CT4F Newsletter to stay informed!

 Concise evidence-based myth busting

 Let's cut through the spin and get to the truth.
-Because when it comes to protecting our children, we can't afford to be misled.
+Because when it comes to protecting our children, we can't afford to be misled, especially now that state-level protections are weaker than they were before this ruling.

 MYTH #1: